 From April 2017 to April 2018 I attempted to make £50,000 profit.
 The idea was to use the sports betting strategies and sports trading methods I outline on this site.

 At the end of April 2018 I had failed to make £50,000 but a profit of £25,236 was made.

 Let’s compare this with other forms of investment.

 Other standard forms of investments such as ISA’s offer between 1-2% increase on your capital over the period of a year.
 Peer to peer lending offers slightly better returns up to 6.3% with Zopa.

 The big advantage that sports betting has is the ability to turnover your money quickly.
 This enables greater growth on your initial investment capital.

 It is true that sports betting is a higher risk investment then some of the lower yielding standard investments like ISA’s or savings accounts.

 This risk can be mitigated by matched betting and arbitrage which enable you build a risk free starting capital.
-Matched betting and arbitrage profits can become startup capital and from then on you are only risking profits already made.
+Matched betting and arbitrage profits can become startup capital for your initial investment.

-My own journey into profitable sports betting was from using this method of building my bankroll through matched betting and arbitrage.
-I am a very low risk individual but building my bank this way lowered the feeling of risk that I associated with sports betting.
+I used this exact method myself to build up a starting bankroll.
+Before eventually adding sports betting to my portfolio.
+As a person I am a very low risk individual.
+Building my betting bank this way lowered the feeling of risk that I associated with sports betting.